NeptuneHub/Jellyfin-Smart-Music/README.md

 ---

-## 🚀 Future Possibilities

-This MVP lays the groundwork for more advanced features:

-1. **💡 Integration into Existing Players**
-   Embed smart playlist generation into open-source music apps (e.g., Jellyfin plugins, Kodi, Navidrome, etc.).

-2. **⚙️ Background Automation**
-   Turn the script into a long-running background worker that automatically generates playlists on a schedule.

-3. **🖥️ Web UI or Plugin**
-   Add controls for clustering, filtering, or playlist regeneration directly inside the Jellyfin UI.

-4. **🔁 Cross-Platform Playlist Export**
-   Support exporting playlists in formats like `.m3u` or syncing them across services.

----

 ## 🐳  Quick Start (via K3s Deployment)
 If you're running a K3s or Kubernetes environment, you can deploy Jellyfin-Smart-Music with a simple manifest: